Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-26-2022

 Ginger’s strongest potential comes in the following realms:

-- Reducing nausea associated with pregnancy, chemotherapy, and surgery
+- Reducing nausea and vomiting

 - Flavoring stir-frys, curries, soups, baked goods, and more